-Inadvia CPO Arthur Cole shares his thoughts on Google’s recent cookie phase-out news.
+In this instalment of Inadvia Insights, Inadvia CPO Arthur Cole shares his thoughts on Google’s recent cookie phase-out news.

 We’ve all read the news, the writing is on the wall.
 Google plans to terminate the third-party cookie on Chrome (66% share of the browsing market) by 2022.
 This has the AdTech world in a spin.
 DMPs, multi-touch attribution companies and others relying heavily on third-party data are now forced to innovate or die.
 The programmatic open web as we know it, is gone.